superstrellaa/ZypherLink/README.md

 - **SyncAPI**: A robust API backend maded in ExpressJS for JWT-Auth, versions check and admin messages.
 - **ZeroPing**: A Unity C# client example for rapid prototyping and integration with SyncServer using **NativeWebSocket**

-> ZypherLink still in progress and is continues testing, the actual source-code can include bugs or lack of optimization
+> ZypherLink still in progress but, if this doesn't recibes more popularity I can't update for new content, sorry.
+Oooorrrrr, you can pester me in my DM in discord: superstrella#0110

 ---